All comparisonsNote-taking apps

 Evernote

-Obsidian fails first because the user worries about managing local files or plugins.
+Obsidian fails first because it breaks when you worries about managing local files or plugins.

 Verdict